 Apple TV+’s medical drama ‘Five Days at Memorial’ revolves around Memorial Medical Center and LifeCare Hospitals, two hospitals that operate in the same New Orleans building.
-After Hurricane Katrina, the building gets isolated due to the flood.
-The officials of both the hospitals try their best to manage their patients and their family members, doctors and nurses, and other staff.
+After Hurricane Katrina, the building was isolated due to the flood.
+The officials of both hospitals try their best to manage their patients and their family members, doctors and nurses, and other staff.

 Yes, Diane Robichaux is based on the eponymous employee of LifeCare Hospitals, who worked at the hospital as its Assistant Administrator and Incident Commander during Hurricane Katrina and the subsequent flood.
 She was seven months pregnant at the time as well.
 When the evacuation of LifeCare patients became a necessity, Robichaux contacted LifeCare’s corporate offices in Texas, which assured the patients’ evacuation along with Memorial’s patients.
 She then asked Memorial administrators to include 52 LifeCare patients in their evacuation plans.